bazelbuild/rules_swift/doc/standalone_toolchain.md

-# Standalone Swift toolchain
+# Hermetic Swift toolchain

-`rules_swift` ships a Bzlmod module extension that downloads a standalone Swift toolchain from [swift.org](https://swift.org/download) and registers it with Bazel.
-This gives you a hermetic Swift toolchain that does not rely on the host's pre-installed compiler (or Xcode), which is useful for reproducible builds, CI, and cross-platform builds.
+`rules_swift` uses a Bzlmod module extension to download a Swift toolchain from [swift.org](https://swift.org/download) and expose it to Bazel toolchain resolution. `rules_swift` does not discover a Swift compiler from `PATH`, Xcode, or the Windows host.
+Every build must declare and register a hermetic Swift toolchain in the root `MODULE.bazel`.

-The extension supports both macOS (`.pkg`) and Linux (`.tar.gz`) toolchain archives.
+The extension supports macOS (`.pkg`) and Linux (`.tar.gz`) toolchain archives.
+Apple builds still use the SDKs, Clang, and linker from Xcode, but all Swift compiler actions use the downloaded Swift toolchain.

 ## Quick start